davidcalikes/Marvelous-Matching/docs/README.md

     * The Game Page Nav Bar provides the user access to the sound toggle switch, a link to return to the main menu and a switch to enable and disable the 'Test Mode' function.

-    * The Game Page Nav Bar is fully responsive provides visual user feedback upon hover events.
+    * The Game Page Nav Bar is fully responsive and provides visual user feedback upon hover events.

     * The Game page nav bar maintains a style consitent with the rest of the site.